akhmarov/f5_otp/docs/ARCH.md

 ### APM-OTP-Verify_irule

-This iRule is used in APM enabled virtual servers with support of event ACCESS_POLICY_AGENT_EVENT.
-If this event is not supported for some reasons or limitations please use LTM-OTP-Verify_irule attached virtual server.
+This iRule is used in APM enabled virtual servers with support of event **ACCESS_POLICY_AGENT_EVENT**.
+If this event is not supported for some reasons or limitations please use **LTM-OTP-Verify_irule** attached virtual server.
 This iRule retrieves session variables from APM and checks user entered OTP value for correctness.
-This iRule depends on /Common/OTP library.
+This iRule depends on **/Common/OTP** library.

 **Variables list**
 ```tcl